d11wtq/skittle/README.md

 bash-3.2$
 ```

-Another suggested use of `echolog` is to provide feedback to the user during
+Another suggested use of `log` is to provide feedback to the user during
 long running operations.

 ``` bash